FAQ Listing

 You can count on quick results, less than 4 seconds.

-To replace the batteries: Open the battery door on the back of the meter by pushing the tab in the direction of the arrow and pulling the door up.
 Release the old batteries by pressing the indicated button.
 Remove the old batteries.
 Slide the new batteries under the black tabs and indicated button, with + side facing up.
 Replace the battery door and snap it closed.

 Don't worry—your information will be saved when you change the batteries.